-The three key aims of Careers Education are for students to understand themselves and the influences on them (Self-development), investigate opportunities in learning and work (Career exploration), make and adjust plans to manage change and transition (Career management).
-These are further broken down into:
+The three key aims of Careers Education are:

+- for students to understand themselves and the influences onthem (self-development) - investigate opportunities in learning and work (career exploration) and - make and adjust plans to manage change and transition (career management).

+These aims:

-- 1. Empowers young people to plan and manage their own futures - 2.
-Responds to the needs of each learner - 3.
-Provides comprehensive information and advice - 4.
-Raises aspirations - 5.
-Actively promotes equality of opportunity and challenges stereotypes - 6.
-Helps young people to progress
+- Empower young people to plan and manage their own futures - Respond to the needs of each learner - Provide comprehensive information and advice - Raise aspirations - Actively promote equality of opportunity and challenges stereotypes - Help young people to progress

-Careers education at our school operates via the timetabled curriculum in subject areas, incorporating employer encounters wherever possible; also in a wider capacity via form period where resources are utilised which relate to Labour Market information and money management.
-PSHCRE lessons enhance and extend work around the Gatsby benchmarks in KS3 and KS4, whilst at KS5 extensive work is done through our rigorous enrichment programme together with the support of an LRC Manager on a day-to-day basis.
-The Connexions Adviser works on site and meets with all students during their time at our school, more regularly at KS4 and 5.
+Careers education at our school operates via the timetabled curriculum in subject areas, incorporating employer encounters wherever possible and also in a wider capacity via form period, where resources are utilised which relate to Labour Market information and money management.

+RSHCE lessons enhance and extend work around the Gatsby benchmarks in KS3 and KS4, whilst at KS5 extensive work is done through our rigorous enrichment programme, together with the support of an LRC Manager on a day-to-day basis.

+The school's Connexions adviser(s) works on site and meet with all students during their time at our school, more regularly at KS4 and 5.